-If you want to become a surragte mother or you are looking for a gestational carrier, there are different things that you need to pay attention to before you begin the process.
-One of these things is the Zika virus.
+If you want to become a surragte mother or you are looking for a gestational carrier, there are different things that you need to pay attention to before you begin your process.
+One of them is the Zika virus.

 Why Zika virus?